Pungkihamdhani/Banking-Marketing-Campaign-excel-project/README.md

 ![Conversion Rate dashboard](https://github.com/Pungkihamdhani/Banking-Marketing-Campaign-excel-project/assets/167069740/4311c469-745b-41f2-a24f-50c49da7613e)

 Lastly I add "recommendation" row, this row will inform us which occupation role are recommended as the suitable market segment for the product, I use IF function with parameter / Criteria as follow :

       Minimum number of customer from each occupation role is 2,000 customer

       Minimum Conversion Rate of each occupation role above 10%

+So eventhough "Student" has the highest conversion rate, but not recommended by the system due to the contribution rate is only 2%, too small to have impacted the whole market
 ![image](https://github.com/Pungkihamdhani/Banking-Marketing-Campaign-excel-project/assets/167069740/be445d7f-81be-4daf-9ab6-7059f0d2f992)

 ![Recomm by occ](https://github.com/Pungkihamdhani/Banking-Marketing-Campaign-excel-project/assets/167069740/213188f2-8cdf-4186-b54a-0650f1a8965d)